Vietnam - a rock arch over a peaceful river nestled among mountains

 Dalat – Saigon City

-We've reached the final stages of our Vietnamese adventure.
-After breakfast, we set off for Sài Gòn.
-We check into the hotel and still have time to visit the War Museum – the most famous historical museum in Vietnam associated with the Vietnam War, and the Notre Dame Church – dating back to 1962, it is one of only four basilicas in Vietnam, making it particularly important to the Catholic community in the country.
-A final immersion into local life at the Ben Thanh market, where during the day a variety of goods are sold, but after sunset, it becomes a cultural hub and is one of the symbols of the most dynamic city in Vietnam.
+We've reached the end of our Vietnamese adventure.
+After breakfast, we head to Sài Gòn.
+We settle into the hotel and have time for the War Remnants Museum – the most famous history museum in Vietnam, connected to the Vietnam War, and Notre Dame Church – dating back to 1962, it's one of only four basilicas in Vietnam, making it particularly important to the Catholic community in the country.
+Lastly, a deep dive into local life at the Ben Thanh market, where various goods are sold during the day, and after sunset, it transforms into a cultural hub and is one of the symbols of the most dynamic city in Vietnam.

 Food: breakfast, lunch